 Confidentiality is a major concern for most businesses when deciding whether to disclose a violation to a government agency.
 However, with the Audit Program, confidentiality, while still a concern, is less of an issue than with other disclosures to government agencies.
 First and foremost, the MPCA is generally not entitled to a copy of the audit, unless there is probable cause that a crime has occurred.
 Second, additional confidentiality protections can be put into place in advance of the audit through the use of attorney client privilege.

 Finally, if a business decides to participate in the Audit Program, successfully completes an audit, and conducts any required cleanup, it can be awarded the Minnesota Green Star certificate.
 The business can then display this emblem for two years, which indicates to the public and potential customers the business’s commitment to the environment.

 The U.S. Environmental Protection Agency (“EPA”) has similar audit programs where companies without a history of violations may be eligible for audit protection provided they meet certain eligibility criteria.

 Please see the disclaimer at the bottom of this page that relates to limitations on this blog and to legal advice.
 As an environmental attorney who serves as outside environmental counsel to many clients Joseph Maternowski can assist with providing advice as to conducting an audit and making appropriate audit submissions.
-Mr. Maternowski also advises clients who are subject to an enforcement action.
+Mr. Maternowski is viewed by clients and counsel as a trusted legal adviser.
+Joe Maternowski also advises clients who are subject to an enforcement action.
 In this capacity he responds to Alleged Violations Letters (AVL) and Notices of Violations (NOVs) and negotiates with federal and state agencies on behalf of clients.
 To determine if your business qualifies for the MPCA Environmental Audit Program and to determine if participating in the program is the right choice for your business, please contact: